 What is a Sauna?

-Sauna is a room heated to temperatures of between 158° to 212° Fahrenheit, or 70° to 100° Celsius with very low humidity.
+A sauna is a room heated to temperatures of between 158° to 212° Fahrenheit, or 70° to 100° Celsius with very low humidity.

 The heat is usually produced from a stove or hot rocks.
-Some can be electrical with heaters attached to the floor and others infrared, where light waves heat your body directly without heating the room.
+Some can be electrical with heaters attached to the floor, and others infrared, where light waves heat your body directly without heating the room.

 Sauna is different from steam rooms, which usually contain moist heat with lower temperatures between 110-120° Fahrenheit, or 43-49° Celsius.